Losing someone after their stem cell transplant – Darren’s story

 Losing someone close to you after a stem cell transplant can be devastating.
 Although it’s a challenging treatment, there is often a lot of hope that it will give a long-term remission.
 Sadly, despite the best efforts of everyone involved, it’s not always successful.

 At Anthony Nolan we’ve been working with people who have lost someone close to them after a stem cell transplant.
-This is so we can develop our new booklet and web section ‘Bereavement & Stem Cell Transplant’.
+This is so we can develop our new web section ‘Bereavement & Stem Cell Transplant’.
 It includes their honest advice about what has helped them (and what hasn’t) plus information on where to go for further help and support.

 Darren spoke to Hayley, our Lead Nurse, about his mum, Maria.
 She died in April 2015, two years after she had her stem cell transplant.